-Students must successfully complete a sequence of course work within a program area to be considered as a prospective Program Concentrator. - Business Operations Support and Assistant Services - Financial Services - Marketing Business Operations Support and Assistant Services Students who successfully complete the Business Operations & Support Program of instruction will be adequately prepared to perform the duties of administrative assistants and/or business owners.
+BUSINESS AND MARKETING EDUCATION PROGRAMS Students must successfully complete a sequence of course work within a program area to be considered as a prospective Program Concentrator. - Business Operations Support and Assistant Services - Financial Services - Marketing Business Operations Support and Assistant Services Students who successfully complete the Business Operations & Support Program of instruction will be adequately prepared to perform the duties of administrative assistants and/or business owners.
 The program includes instruction in business communications, principles of business law, word processing and data entry, office machines operations and maintenance, office procedures, public relations, bookkeeping, filing systems and records management, and report preparation.
 Recommended Courses:

 Grade 9-11: Business Operations 1-2 Grade 10-12: Business Operations 3-4 Grade 12: Business Operations Internship BUSINESS OPERATIONS 1-2 COURSE #8700-01 Fee: \$10.00 per semester Course Length: 2 semesters Grade Level: 9-11 Prerequisite: None Course Description: Students will participate in a small business community work-flow simulation.
 By managing one of the businesses, students are responsible for the daily operations of that business and will learn to interact with other business managers.
 Students will become familiar with the structure of all businesses, large and small.
-Students will be prepared to take the MOUS certification (Microsoft Office Suite $^{\text{TM}}$) exam upon completion of this class.
+Students will be prepared to take the MOUS certification (Microsoft Office SuiteTM) exam upon completion of this class.
 Note: There is a fee to take the MOUS certification exam.
 Note: Dual Enrollment may be offered for this course.
 BUSINESS OPERATIONS 3-4 COURSE #8702-03 Fee: \$10.00 per semester Course Length: 2 semesters Grade Level: 10-12 Prerequisite: Successful completion of Business Operations 1-2 with a grade of C or better Course Description: Students will utilize business operations skills developed in the course to complete business projects for the faculty, staff and community business owners.
 The course will review business ethics, the development of appropriate human relations skills and managing a staff in a business environment.
-Note: Dual Enrollment may be offered for this course.
-BUSINESS OPERATIONS INTERNSHIP COURSE #8704-05 Course Length: 2 semesters Grade Level: 12 (students must be a minimum of age 16) Prerequisite: Successful completion of Business Operations & Applications 3-4 with a grade of C or better Course Description: This course provides students with an opportunity to apply previously developed knowledge and skills into a structured work experience on campus or off site at a local business.
-Students spend at least five hours per week working in the internship and will earn 0.5 credits per semester Note: Students MUST provide their own transportation and insurance if working off site.
+BUSINESS OPERATIONS INTERNSHIP COURSE #8704-05 Course Length: 2 semesters Grade Level: 12 (students must be a minimum of age 16) Prerequisite: Successful completion of program area coherent sequence and the aligned ADE End of Program Assessment Course Description: This course provides students with an opportunity to apply previously developed knowledge and skills into a structured work experience on campus or off site at a local business.
+Students spend at least five hours per week working in the internship and will earn 0.5 credits per semester.
+Note: Students MUST provide their own transportation and insurance if working off site.
 Application forms and other paperwork must be submitted by April 15 of the student's junior year.

-Financial Services

-Students who successfully complete the Financial Services Program of instruction will be adequately prepared to understand personal business-economic issues, solve problems, and enter the labor market in financial institutions, including banking, insurance, and investments.
+Financial Services Students who successfully complete the Financial Services Program of instruction will be adequately prepared to understand personal business-economic issues, solve problems, and enter the labor market in financial institutions, including banking, insurance, and investments.
 Recommended Courses: